 - What fundraising practices are key to your strategy?

-- How clean and up-to-date is your supporter data?
+- How clean and up-to-date is your data?

 - Who uses your software on a regular basis?

 Speak with your staff across different departments to learn how they are leveraging your technology currently.
 This will provide insight into which processes are working well, what your team is confused about, and if your team has any specific requests or concerns about your technology.

 Together, you and your consulting partner will assess your current practices, ideal outcomes, and project parameters (e.g., timeline, budget, staff availability).
 Once you’ve agreed upon a vision for your nonprofit, you can begin implementing your new technology strategy.